tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 So let's assumed that we're just committing everything for now.
 This basically saves all your changes...
 "But wait, I've been saving my changes in my editor/IDE; hell, it even auto-saves."
-The power of committing to your changes to git is that you save the history.
-This concept is much more powerful than something like Time Machine.
-You had a reason for changing your code You should document it ("Fix for when the signal is all zeros", "Update code to <this paper that improves on the original algorithm>").
+The power of committing your changes to git is that you save the history.
+This concept is much more powerful than something like `Time Machine`_.
+You had a reason for changing your code: You should document it (e.g., "Fix for when the signal is all zeros", "Update code to <this paper that improves on the original algorithm>").
 Sure you could add a code comment to (poorly) document a few lines that changed, but what if those changes spanned multiple parts of the code.
 Your commit (and *descriptive* commit message) groups those logical changes together.